5 Things to Know When Traveling Solo

 Solo trips can be the ultimate complacency; You can rest if you want and pour it on if you feel ambitious.
 It’s your day to save or chalk up to a learning experience.
 Plus, you can do precisely what you want to do all the time.

 Sign up for a class and go for it; no one is sitting on the beach, bored, while having the time of your life.
-Traveling with family and friends can be incredibly rewarding, experiences and laughs that can bind us for a lifetime.
+Traveling with family and friends can be incredibly rewarding, with experiences and laughs that can bind us for a lifetime.

 Travel Safely

-But safety in numbers is not necessarily actual, and a solo traveler can interfere more quickly than a group.
+However, safety in numbers is not necessarily actual, and a solo traveler can interfere more quickly than a group.
 And paying attention to being a tourist is one way to stay safe.
 Single travelers are more likely to be taken for a ride, so ask the taxi driver for an estimated fare before you leave.

 If it differs significantly from what you know to be accurate, take another taxi or ride-sharing.
 Book a hotel with a 24-hour front desk if you are late, so you will not sleep in the car or worse.
 Check your maps and transportation plans before leaving your hotel.